Pages

 Cuba in two weeks - not enough time to take in the island, but the music, the cars and the people make it unique.
-I flew down there with my ex-husband, a great guy a generation older than me, who had been to quite a few countries, but he was a pampered, five-star hotel traveler - pools, happy hours, club med, arranged tours - and he couldn't compete with the the savvy of the local sharks.
-When we arrived at the airport we were given a piece of paper which we had to return upon leaving.
-'Don't lose that, Stan,' I said.
+I flew down there with my ex-husband, a generation older than me, who had been to quite a few countries, but he was a pampered, five-star hotel traveler - pools, happy hours, club med, arranged tours - and he couldn't compete with the the savvy of the local sharks.
+When we arrived at the airport in Varadero, we were given a customs form which we would have to turn in upon leaving the country.

 'What do you think I am?
 Stupid?'